SamPorter1984/Aletheo/raid wallet/release/README.md

 3."Aletheo" in the topic of op-post is not case-sensitive.

 4.Green text is ignored by the oracle, as well as reply links like >>.
 So a reply with an image will be considered an empty post and won't be registered.

+5.Op posts are never registered, so never get paid.
+So Aletheo won't cause wipe.

+6.You have to be human to post in Aletheo threads.
+Botting, especially blatant botting will get you nowhere.